k-groenbroek/reactivestate/readme.md

 [Output] "Counter = 2"
 ~~~

-When an action finishes, any affected observers will rerun.
-If they depend on computeds, those are recalculated.
-Computeds that are not depended on, won't recalculate.
-The dependency tree is updated behind the scenes and all reactive calculations run synchronously.
-This makes for a unidirectional and very predictable dataflow.
+When an action finishes, the state mutations are propagated throughout affected computeds and observers.
+Computeds and observers are state derivations.
+Computeds derive their values from state and other computeds.
+Observers don't produce values, but side effects instead.
+They can be used for example to redraw part of a UI.

+These derivations are efficient: If a computed is not observed, or if its dependencies did not produce a new value, recalculation is skipped.
+Similarly, observers rerun only when their dependencies change.

 In summary, actions mutate observable state.
 Computed properties react automatically to state changes, but only if they have to.
 Observers rerun when their dependencies change.
-They produce side effects like print, or update part of a user interface.
+The dependency tree is updated behind the scenes and all reactive calculations run synchronously.
+This makes for a unidirectional and very predictable dataflow.

 <img src="assets/gist.png" width=600/>